Chris McCausland: Radio

 McCausland was a guest on BBC Radio 4's The Museum of Curiosity in February 2023.
 His hypothetical donation to this imaginary museum was "a vinyl record".

 Since March 2023, he has hosted a Radio 4 panel game about sound clips, called You Heard It Here First.

 In April 2024, he featured on BBC Radio 4’s Room 101.

 In January 2025, McCausland and his Strictly partner Buswell began a new podcast, called Winning Isn't Everything.

+From 5 July 2026, McCausland will present a Sunday morning radio show on Absolute Radio.

 Personal life

 McCausland is married to Patricia Mazure and the couple have one daughter.

 His blindness is due to retinitis pigmentosa, a genetic condition that has affected both his mother and grandmother.
 McCausland had complete loss of sight by the age of 22.

 He is a supporter of Liverpool F.C.
 McCausland published his autobiography, Keep Laughing, in October 2025.